 Prince Edmond of Miensk, who was consecrated bishop in 2006, unites a number of the heritages previously discussed.
 In 2012, he succeeded as the eighth Prince of San Luigi, a title that was recognized, among others, by the de jure Czar of Russia, Grand Duke Kirill Vladimirovich and King Peter II of Yugoslavia.
 In 2015, he became Primate of the Apostolic Episcopal Church (The Holy Eastern Catholic and Apostolic Orthodox Church)(AEC).
 The AEC was recognized by legislative charter of the State of New York in 1932 and is an ecumenical communion with wide links across Orthodoxy and related traditions.
 It was first recognized by the Ecumenical Patriarchate in 1930 through Archbishop Damaskinos, then acting as the ambassador in the United States of Photios II, Ecumenical Patriarch of Constantinople.
 The AEC enjoyed full intercommunion with Patriarch Peter II Zhurawetsky, Prince Kermit of Miensk, Patriarch Yuri I, Patriarch Viktor Busa, and the American Orthodox Catholic Church, and thus forms a bridge between all of the churches discussed above.
 In 2015, Prince Edmond of San Luigi was adopted and designated as successor by Prince Kermit of Miensk, thus becoming Prince of Miensk and Ecclesiast of All Byelorussia of the Byelorussian Patriarchate of St Andrew the First-Called Apostle.

-Currently, the churches of the Byelorussian Patriarchate are to be found in Brazil, where the Most Reverend Nagui Zayat served as Metropolitan and Exarch until his death in 2021.
+Currently, the churches of the Byelorussian Patriarchate are to be found in Brazil, where the Most Reverend Dom Nagui Zayat served as Metropolitan and Exarch until his death in 2021, when he was succeeded by the Most Reverend Dom Bartholomews.
 The headquarters for the Exarchate and its parishes is the Cathedral of St George and St Sebastian in Rio de Janeiro.

 Churches and Chapels of the Patriarchate